MyParcelCOM/json-schema-form-builder/README.md

     help: 'Please select one or more options.',
 );
 ```

-The JSON Schema property will look as follows:
+The resulting JSON Schema property will be of type `array` and look as follows:

 ```json
 {
   "example_multi_select": {